Robert A. Hamblin: Activism

-Hamblin's art and life as a trans person has persistently responded to gender identity.
-From 2007 to 2009 he was instrumental in the founding of the African organisation Gender DynamiX holding the position of Deputy Director responsible for Advocacy and media liaison from 2009 to 2011.
-He has been an avid defender, activist and advocate for the rights of transgender persons, using his own experiences to lend visibility to the struggle.
+Hamblin's art and life as a trans person has reflects to gender identity.
+From 2007 to 2009 he was instrumental in the founding of the African organisation Gender DynamiX and served as Deputy Director for Advocacy and media liaison from 2009 to 2011.
+He has advocated for the rights of transgender persons using his own experiences.
 “If you understand gender, you will understand that pronouns are a way of giving someone humanity.
 And when you misgender someone, you take away their humanity.
 To learn is not a comfortable thing.
 It's painful, because you're redirecting your neural pathways.
 It's all about working towards kindness.”

 After his work at Gender DynamiX he was a co-founder of a support group for transgender sex-workers at a Cape Town non-profit organisation SWEAT.
 During this time he developed his interest in gender theory within the context of sex workers' rights.